r3dwh33lbarrow/onewAy/docs/MODULE_CONFIG.md

 - **`start`**: Startup mode.
   - `manual` — only runs when requested via the UI/API.
   - `on_start` — starts automatically when the client starts.
+- **`binaries`**: Paths to the module's executable per platform.
+Typically the binary lives next to `config.yaml` inside the module folder.
+  - As a map:
+    - `windows`: Relative or absolute path to the Windows binary.
+    - `mac`: Relative or absolute path to the macOS binary.
+    - `linux`: Relative path to the Linux binary.

 ### Optional fields

 - **`description`**: A short description.
-- **`binaries`**: Paths to the module's executable per platform.
-Typically the binary lives next to `config.yaml` inside the module folder.
-  - As a map (preferred):
-    - `windows`: Relative or absolute path to the Windows binary (e.g., `mytool.exe`).
-    - `mac`: Relative or absolute path to the macOS binary (e.g., `mytool`).
-  - The backend also accepts `binaries` as a JSON-encoded string, but a YAML map is recommended.

 Notes:
-- The client currently supports `windows` and `mac` keys.
+- The client currently supports `windows`, `mac`, and `linux` keys.
 On unsupported platforms, the module will fail to start.
-- Relative paths are resolved from the module’s folder under `modules/`.
+- Paths should be **relative** to the module folder.
+When packaging a client, only the referenced binary and the `config.yaml` file are copied; keep binaries colocated with their config.

 ### Minimal example (manual start)